Fri 3 – Mon 27 Aug 2018, various venues.

 The Edinburgh International Festival is a celebrated arts festival, hosting three jam-packed weeks full of theatre, music, dance and art.
 It takes place each August alongside the Festival Fringe, Art Festival, Book Festival, Tattoo and more .. making Edinburgh one of the most vibrant and exciting places to visit during the summer.

-During August the International Festival takes over Edinburgh’s six main theatres and concert halls to bring an exhilarating programme of cultural entertainment.
-The 2017 programme has already been announced.
-This is the 70th anniversary of the EIF and over 2000 artists from 40 nations are to perform.
+During August, the International Festival takes over Edinburgh’s six main theatres and concert halls to bring an exhilarating programme of cultural entertainment.
+The 2018 programme has already been announced.
+This is the 71st EIF and over 2000 artists from 31 nations are to perform.

-The festival will open on Friday 4th August with a large, free, public outdoor event, Bloom.
-Illuminations and projections will celebrate the colour and vibrancy of the festival over the last 70 years.
-It will conclude with a spectacular fireworks display at the castle and classical music concert in Princes Street Gardens on Monday 28th August.
+The festival will open on Friday 3rd August with a large, free, public outdoor event, Five Telegrams.
+It will conclude with a spectacular Fireworks Display at the castle and classical music concert in Princes Street Gardens on Monday 27th August.

 Tickets for all shows and performances can be purchased on the EIF website, by calling 0131 473 2000, or by visiting The Hub Ticket Office, just down from Edinburgh Castle on Castlehill.